LethalH/Blaze_Shop/README.md

 # Blaze Shop

-Blaze Shop is an Android e-commerce application built using Kotlin and Jetpack Compose.
+Blaze Shop is an Android women's e-commerce application built using Kotlin and Jetpack Compose.
 It provides a smooth shopping experience with a clean UI, product browsing, and secure checkout.

 ---